-- 2. Effectively and appropriately use current design methods and technologies. - 3.
-Thoughtfully formulate effective design concepts. - 4.
-Encounter historical and theoretical contexts and think critically/ethically about the role of design and visual persuasion within culture.
+- Learn and apply foundational visual/design principles, and develop the ability to manipulate and critically evaluate visual relationships. - 2.
+Effectively and appropriately use current design methods and technologies. - 3.
+Thoughtfully formulate effective design concepts. - Encounter historical and theoretical contexts and think critically/ethically about the role of design and visual persuasion within culture.
 6 credits total.

-Students completing a Studio Art major should:

-- Learn to manipulate the materials of their medium, and show a willingness to experiment with new materials and techniques.
+Students completing a Studio Art major should: - Learn to manipulate the materials of their medium, and show a willingness to experiment with new materials and techniques.
 Demonstrate understanding of the ways that material and technique contribute to the meaning of a work. - 2.
 Demonstrate an understanding of visual knowledge and formal relationships. - 3.
 Learn to speak and write clearly about their work.
 Show awareness of historical and intellectual contexts, creative intentions, and visual understandings that motivate their work. - 4.
 Be equipped with a variety of 'professional' skills including planning and hanging exhibits, photographing and documenting their work, writing applications for graduate schools, grants and residencies. - Exhibit sustained enthusiasm, curiosity, and receptivity to new or unfamiliar intellectual and creative challenges.
 Remain interested and informed about current and historical art, as engaged participants in visual culture.

-Studio Art majors are required to take two upper-level art history courses requiring term papers involving a process of feedback and revisions.
-Upper-level studio art courses include frequent writing exercises to develop and revise students write multiple artists statements.
+Writing and Oral Presentation Studio Art majors are required to take two upper-level art history courses requiring term papers involving a process of feedback and revisions.
+Upper-level studio art courses include frequent writing exercises in preparation for critiques and to develop and revise artist's statements.
 Studio Art majors develop oral skills through participation in critiques and discussions of their work and that of their classmates.
 In addition, majors are mentored in the development of a 20 minute presentation on their work, which is given publicly during their senior show openings.
 Art History majors meet writing goals through assignments in upper level courses including formal research papers requiring multiple revisions.
 Senior capstone research projects are developed through a guided process of multiple revisions, and are presented orally as part of the Senior Art History symposium.
 Art History majors will demonstrate meeting oral presentation goals through giving a presentation in a Senior Art History symposium.
 The presentation will be based on their capstone research project and will involve preparing, organizing and practicing a formal lecture accompanied by a PowerPoint presentation.
+Requirements for the majors Art History 10 credits as follows: